alchemyplatform/aa-sdk/site/extending-smart-accounts/install-plugins.md

 On the other hand, uninstalling plugin usually does not involve configuring contract depedencies or function references.
 You can use the `pluginManagerActions`'s generic `uninstallPlugin` method to uninstall a particular plugin of interest.

-You should first extend the `SmartAcountClient` connected to a Modular Account with `pluginManagerActions`.
+You should first extend the `SmartAccountClient` connected to a Modular Account with `pluginManagerActions`.

 Then, you can use the `uninstallPlugin()` method exposed on `pluginManagerActions` extended smart account client to uninstall the session key plugin for the connected account.